6502ts/6502.ts/README.md

  * `flapping` is a homebrew game written by Kirk Israel available [here](http://alienbill.com/2600/flapping/).

-2600 cartridge type detection coe (and some of the more exotic cartridge types) were modelled after the excellent [stella](http://stella.sourceforge.net/) emulator.
+2600 cartridge type detection code (and some of the more exotic cartridge types) were modelled after the excellent [stella](http://stella.sourceforge.net/) emulator.
 Initial 2600 audio code was contributed by Martin Schröder.